maple

 one spends on one's foot is certainly correlated with a greater

+likelihood of an ulcer.
 So a weight-bearing job, particularly on

 concrete, heightens risk.